 During a CSRF attack the attacker exploits the trust between the user and the web application, and depending on the functions of the application, it can lead to one of many unwanted actions.

 The assets at risk in a CSRF attack are as broadly varied as web applications themselves.
 For example, if a banking application is missing CSRF protections, an attacker can trick a user into transferring money.
 If a social networking site lacks CSRF protections, a user can be tricked into changing contact or profile data, or posting attacker-crafted spam to their news feed.

 If the target has administrative privileges, a CSRF vulnerability could lead to complete compromise of the vulnerable application and the data behind it, if the unprotected data fields allow the attacker to change the privileged user's account credentials to something the attacker can then use to log in.

 CSRF is a serious security vulnerability.
-As part of your web security program, you need a CSRF scanner you can trust to find it in your environment, such as the Netsparker web application security scanner.
+As part of your web security and vulnerability assessment program, you need a CSRF scanner you can trust to find it in your environment, such as the Netsparker web application security scanner.

 When scanning for CSRF or any other web application vulnerability, you need a scanner that not only reliably identifies security flaws, but does so without slowing your security team down with false positives.

 Netsparker's Proof-Based Scanning™ technology gives you confidence that the findings are real and exploitable.
 The vulnerabilities identified in the Netsparker report have proof of exploit which also include the payload the scanner used in the HTTP request, and the data compromised in the response.

 That way, the security team can see the vulnerabilities and understand the risk.
 They can prioritize remediation activities with confidence, and move on to other valuable tasks instead of spending hours weeding through false positives, such as developing more secure source code.